 Many people like the peace and quiet that snowshoeing provides; it's a good way to get up close and personal with undisturbed parts of nature.
 Yet it can be dangerous to snowshoe alone, so stay with a group if at all possible.
 A group of people will come in handy during one of the most strenuous parts of snowshoeing: breaking new ground.
 Be sure to take turns when pushing through freshly fallen snow so that one person doesn't become too fatigued.
 And even though the opportunity to break new ground sets snowshoeing apart from an activity like skiing, it's still important to be careful of where you go.
 Snowshoeing is relatively easy, and instructors say that snowshoes can take you anywhere there's snow, but it's still important to be aware of your abilities, limitations and environment.

-For other ways to have winter fun, see the links on the next page.
+For other ways to have winter fun, see the links below.